Squirtle-gpj/STCA-DSNN/README.md

 More experimental settings (e.g., parameters, error curves) can be found from subfolders in the ***Experiments***.
 I'm sorry about that the codes in ***Algorithms*** are certainly confused, since different experiments are conducted on different versions of this work.
-I might unifies these codes in the future version.
+I might unify these codes in the future version.

 ## Contact
 If you have some problems on this implementation, please contact me by this e-mail: gupj1202@gmail.com